lk-geimfari/lk-geimfari.github.io/_posts/2022-10-03-generating-secrets-in-clojure.md

 Generating secrets is a very important part of any security-sensitive application.
 In this article, I'm going to tell you about a low-level library that helps to generate secrets in Clojure.

 If you're familiar with Python, you might have heard of [secrets](https://docs.python.org/3/library/secrets.html) module from Python's standard library.

-Well, the [secrets.clj](https://github.com/lk-geimfari/secrets.clj) is just like Python's secrets, but for Clojure.
+Well, the [secrets.clj](https://github.com/lk-geimfari/secrets.clj) is just like Python's secrets, but for Clojure — it's a library designed to generate cryptographically strong random numbers suitable for managing data such as passwords, account authentication, security tokens, and related secrets.

 ## Installation